-I was appointed to conduct this review on October 29, 2014.
-The parties' familiarity with the facts and procedural history of the case and the IHO's decision is presumed and will not be recited here.
-The Committee on Special Education (CSE) convened on May 21, 2012, to develop the student's individualized education plan (IEP) for the 2012-13 school year (see generally Dist.
+The parties' familiarity with the facts and procedural history of the case and the IHO's decision is presumed and will not be recited here.2 The CSE convened on May 23, 2013, to formulate the student's IEP for the 2013-14 school year (see generally Dist.
 Ex.
-10 at pp. 1-12).
-The parents disagreed with the recommendations contained in the May 2012 IEP, as well as with the particular public school site to which the district assigned the student to attend for the 2012-13 school year and, as a result, notified the district of their intent to unilaterally place the student at the Aaron School (see Parent Exs.
-A-B).
-In a due process complaint notice, dated October 25, 2012, the parents alleged that the district failed to offer the student a free appropriate public education (FAPE) for the 2012-13 school year (see Dist.
+23).
+The parents disagreed with the recommendations contained in the May 2013 IEP, as well as with the particular public school site to which the district assigned the student to attend for the 2013-14 school year and, as a result, notified the district of their intent to unilaterally place the student at Churchill (see Dist.
 Ex.
-1 at pp. 1-2).
+25; Parent Ex.
+B).
+In a due process complaint notice, dated November 5, 2013, the parents alleged that the district failed to offer the student a free appropriate public education (FAPE) for the 2012-13 school year (see Parent Ex.
+A).

-On February 6, 2013, the parties proceeded to an impartial hearing, which concluded on April 24, 2013 after three days of proceedings (see Tr. pp. 1-273).
-In a decision dated June 4, 2013, the IHO determined that the district failed to offer the student a FAPE for the 2012-13 school year, that the Aaron School was an appropriate unilateral placement, and that equitable considerations weighed in favor of the parents' request for an award of tuition reimbursement (see IHO Decision at pp. 18-24).
-As relief, the IHO ordered the district to reimburse the parents for the costs of the student's tuition at the Aaron School for the 2012-13 school year (id. at p.
-24).
+An impartial hearing convened on March 26, 2014 and concluded on April 22, 2014 after two days of proceedings (Tr. pp. 1-206).
+In a decision dated July 8, 2014, the IHO determined that the district failed to offer the student a free appropriate public education (FAPE) for the 2013-14 school year, that Churchill was an appropriate unilateral placement, and that equitable considerations weighed in favor of the parents' request for an award of tuition reimbursement (IHO Decision at pp. 12-23).
+As relief, the IHO ordered the district to reimburse the parents for the cost of the student's tuition at Churchill for the 2013-14 school year (IHO Decision at p.
+23).